Blog Layout

 • Can only be done using a single currency at a time, creating difficulties for multinational corporations.

-Note: Standard costing requires nearly perfect data to work properly.
+Note: Standard costing requires nearly perfect data to work correctly.
 However, companies without flawless data can use a custom field in NetSuite that mimics standard cost functionality.

 Serialized Costing